New York Islanders: Honored members

-Nine former Islanders players have been inducted into the Hockey Hall of Fame – Mike Bossy, Zdeno Chara, Clark Gillies, Pat LaFontaine, Roberto Luongo, Denis Potvin, Billy Smith, Bryan Trottier and Pierre Turgeon.
+Nine former Islanders players have been inducted into the Hockey Hall of Fame – Mike Bossy, Zdeno Chára, Clark Gillies, Pat LaFontaine, Roberto Luongo, Denis Potvin, Billy Smith, Bryan Trottier and Pierre Turgeon.
 Bossy and Potvin were the first Islanders to be inducted, in 1991.
 Chara is the most recent Islander to be inducted, in 2025.

 In addition to the eight players, two team builders have been inducted; Bill Torrey and Al Arbour were inducted in 1995 and 1996, respectively.
 Lou Lamoriello, hired to serve as Islanders general manager in 2018, was previously inducted into the Hall of Fame in 2009.

-Five of the eight Hall of Fame players (Bossy, Gillies, Potvin, Smith and Trottier), in addition to Bob Bourne, have since been inducted into the Islanders' Hall of Fame, established in 2007.
+Six of the nine Hall of Fame players (Bossy, Gillies, Potvin, Smith, Trottier and LaFontaine), in addition to Bob Bourne, have since been inducted into the Islanders' Hall of Fame, established in 2007.
 In February 2008, the team unveiled the Hall of Fame plaques for each player, which are displayed at the team's practice facility.
-In November 2011, first Islanders captain Ed Westfall was added to their Hall of Fame, followed by the addition of defenseman Ken Morrow in December 2011, right-winger Patrick Flatley ("Chairman of the Boards") in January 2012 and Kenny Jonsson in February 2012.
+In November 2011, first Islanders captain Ed Westfall was added to their Hall of Fame, followed by the addition of defenseman Ken Morrow in December 2011, right-winger Patrick Flatley ("Chairman of the Boards") in January 2012 and Kenny Jönsson in February 2012.
 In February 2020, John Tonelli and Butch Goring were inducted into the Islanders Hall of Fame at the same time their numbers, 27 and 91 respectively, were retired by the team.
-Brent Sutter is scheduled to be inducted on January 18, 2025.
+Brent Sutter was inducted on January 18, 2025.
+Pat LaFontaine, the most recent Islanders' alumnus, was inducted on December 13, 2025.

 There are two other banners hanging with the retired numbers: one honors Al Arbour in recognition of his 1,500 games coached for the Islanders, and the other honors Bill Torrey, who held the titles of general manager, vice president, president, and chairman of the board for the Islanders organization from 1972 until 1993.
 In place of a number, Torrey's banner features the words "The Architect" and his trademark bowtie.

 The NHL retired Wayne Gretzky's No. 99 for all its member teams at the 2000 NHL All-Star Game.